rudi-c/rudi-c.github.io/_posts/2015-09-08-digital-nomad.md

 I am not taking a vacation.

-I will go out an explore the country.
+I will go out and explore the country.
 I will spend time getting to know the local culture.
 I will meet new people.
 However, if I spend a beautiful day indoors hunting down a memory corruption, that’s perfectly fine.
 I will not be missing out on anything.
 If I go to a park and just read a book the whole time [^6], I am also not missing out on anything.
 Because I will be a visitor, not a tourist.
 Because I will not be on vacation.

 I’ve lost count of how many people I explained digital nomadism to, but only two people had heard of the term before.
 I think for most people, travelling outside of business means taking a vacation.
 Which is a fair association to make (it applies in 99% of cases), but there is no reason why it has to be the case.
 For example, nobody misses out on their undergraduate experience if they don’t try taking a graduate class.
 Taking a graduate class to see what it’s like can add value to the undergraduate experience, but there are other legitimate ways to invest time.
 If every undergraduate took a graduate class, it would feel a lot more like missing out.
 But it would still not mandate necessity.